Appendix C: UNCSA Student Conduct Process for Alleged Major Infractions of the Student Code of Conduct

 1. If the Respondent is found “not responsible” for a Major Infraction, the Case Resolution Board may work with the parties and witnesses as it deems appropriate to determine if any further action or recommendation (such as mediation or institution of lesser charges) should be taken.

-2. If the Case Resolution Board determines that the Respondent is responsible, it will submit the written recommendation of responsibility and outcome to the Vice Provost and Dean of Student Affairs within five calendar days.
+2. If the Case Resolution Board determines that the Respondent is responsible, it will submit the written recommendation of responsibility and outcome to the Vice Provost of Student Affairs within five calendar days.
 This recommendation will briefly summarize the evidence upon which the decision is based.

 1. remand it for a new Case Resolution Meeting (or other appropriate proceedings) before the Case Resolution Board if necessary; or